juicedata/juicefs/docs/en/clouds/aws.md

 2021/10/14 08:47:50.132003 juicefs[10601] <INFO>: OK, mystor is ready at /mnt/jfs
 ```

-Using the `df` command, you can see how the filesystem is mounted.
+Using the `df` command, you can see how the file system is mounted.

 ```shell
 $ df -Th